mozilla/application-services/docs/howtos/adding-a-new-component.md

     * `src/`
         * Rust code here.
     * `ios/`
-        * `<your_crate_name>/`
-          * Hand-written Swift code here.
         * `Generated/`
           * Generated Swift code will be written into this directory.

 ### Adding your component to the Swift Package Manager Megazord

 > *For more information on our how we ship components using the Swift Package Manager, check the [ADR that introduced the Swift Package Manager](../adr/0003-swift-packaging.md)*

-You will need to do the following steps to include the component in the megazord:
-1. Update its `uniffi.toml` to include the following settings:
-    ```toml
-    [bindings.swift]
-    ffi_module_name = "MozillaRustComponents"
-    ffi_module_filename = "<crate_name>FFI"
-    ```
-1. Add the component as a dependency to the `Cargo.toml` in [`megazords/ios-rust/`](https://github.com/mozilla/application-services/blob/main/megazords/ios-rust/Cargo.toml)
-1. Add a `pub use` declaration for the component in [`megazords/ios-rust/src/lib.rs`](https://github.com/mozilla/application-services/blob/main/megazords/ios-rust/src/lib.rs)
-1. Add an `#import` for its header file to [`megazords/ios-rust/MozillaRustComponents.h`](https://github.com/mozilla/application-services/blob/main/megazords/ios-rust/MozillaRustComponents.h)
-1. Add your component into the iOS ["megazord"](../design/megazords.md) through the Xcode project, which can only really by done using the Xcode application, which can only really be done if you're on a Mac.
+Add your component into the iOS ["megazord"](../design/megazords.md) through the Xcode project, which can only really by done using the Xcode application, which can only really be done if you're on a Mac.

 1. Open `megazords/ios-rust/MozillaTestServices/MozillaTestServices.xcodeproj` in Xcode.

 1. In the Project navigator, add a new Group for your new component, pointing to the `./ios/` directory you created above.
 Add the following entries to the Group:
     * Any hand-written `.swift `files for your component

 > Make sure that the "Copy items if needed" option is **unchecked**, and that nothing is checked in the "Add to targets" list.